Version 1.2, November 2020

-The purpose of this document is to provide an overview of our privacy and security practices.
+The purpose of this document is to provide insight to our privacy and security practices.
 In line with that, we refer to companies who use Legal Monster ApS (“Legal Monster” or “we”, “us”, “our”) in this document as "you" and "your".

-We make this document publicly available by publishing it on our website and on our Cloud Security Alliance page, and we share it with all of our employees (including our temporary workers and contractors), and our data processors and sub-data processors.
+We make this document publicly available by publishing it on our website and on our Cloud Security Alliance page, and we share it with all of our staff members (including our temporary workers and contractors), and our processors and sub-processors.

-Review of this document and of our information security framework are completed at least annually and approved by our General Counsel, our CISO and our DPO.
+Review of this document and of our information security framework is completed at least annually and needs approval by our General Counsel, our CISO and our DPO.

 We operate a compliance product primarily for use by companies who operate an online business.

-Our mission is to help companies become compliant with regional and local privacy and anti spam laws, such as the GDPR, the CCPA and the CAN-SPAM Act, without needing prior knowledge about this area.
+Our mission is to help companies become compliant with regional and local privacy related legislation and practises without needing prior knowledge about this area.

-We have mapped out consent and spam rules in specific jurisdictions and when we collect a consent from a user in one of these jurisdictions (on behalf of your company) we do so in a way that is compliant with the local laws of the user (unless your company chooses another consent collection method), and we collect and retain all necessary details for you to have evidence of the consent.
+We have mapped out the relevant legislation and practises in multiple jurisdictions and when we collect a consent on your behalf from a user in one of these jurisdictions, we by default do so in a way that is compliant with the user’s jurisdiction.

 Companies can use our services through our widgets, through our API, through our standard integrations and through our administration web user interface.